aspose-cells/Aspose.Cells-Products/cells/python/conversion/xlsx-to-sxc/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert XLSX to SXC Using Python" %}}

- In order to convert XLSX to SXC, we’ll use [Aspose.Cells for Python](https://pypi.org/project/aspose-cells) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for Python platform.
+ In order to convert XLSX to SXC, we will use [Aspose.Cells for Python](https://pypi.org/project/aspose-cells) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for Python platform.
 {{% /blocks/products/pf/agp/content %}}